-In order to remain true to the promise of breeding excellence we have set about to study the veracity of each test available to us and have asked the hard questions about whether these tests have improved the breed or if the test is consistently objective.
-We use OFA testing for hips, elbows, eyes and heart as well as PennHIP to evaluate hips.
-PennHIP is more objective and comprehensive in its methodology and is being considered for any new dogs we bring into the breeding program.
+So that we may remain faithful to the promise of breeding excellence, we have set about to study the integrity of each test available to us and have asked the hard questions about whether these tests have improved the breed or if they are consistently objective.
+We use OFA testing for hips, elbows, eyes, and heart as well as PennHIP to evaluate hips.
+PennHIP is accurate and comprehensive in its methodology and will be used for any new dogs we bring into the breeding program.
 Knowing the family health history of our dogs is also an asset in bringing together all of the information that is used when planning a litter.
 Our dogs are tested for genetic diseases common to Golden Retrievers through Paw Print Genetics which gives us a powerful tool to use in our breeding decisions.

 It is clear that environment has a very tangible influence on hip and elbow dysplasia and because of this truth we work diligently to partner with our puppy families to pass on vital studies and reports that can help us work together for the health of your dog.

 How we feed our dogs, what medications they are taking and the chemicals they come in contact with on our lawns is but a small piece of a much bigger puzzle that we return to frequently in the hope of finding those that are missing.

 We will continually strive to find and implement the most up to date and proven information about healthcare for our dogs in order that we might do all in our power to improve the breed.